MohawkTSDB/mohawk/README.md

 ![Mohawk](/images/logo-128.png?raw=true "Mohawk Logo")

-Mohawk is a metrics storage engine that uses a plugin architecture for data storage and a [Hawkular-metrics](https://github.com/hawkular/hawkular-metrics) based RESTful API as the primary interface.
+Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a [Hawkular-metrics](https://github.com/hawkular/hawkular-metrics) based REST API as the primary interface.

 ## Introduction

 [![Go Report Card](https://goreportcard.com/badge/github.com/yaacov/mohawk)](https://goreportcard.com/report/github.com/yaacov/mohawk)

 Mohawk can use different [backends](/backend) for different use cases.
 Different backends may vary in speed, persistancy and scalability.
-Mohawk use a subset of Hawkular's [RESTful API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.
+Mohawk use a subset of Hawkular's [REST API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.

 #### Plugins